Atlanta United FC: Supporters

-Atlanta United has four officially recognized supporter groups: Terminus Legion, Resurgence, Footie Mob, and the Faction.
+Atlanta United has 6 officially recognized supporter groups: Terminus Legion, Resurgence, Footie Mob, The Faction, LA 12 de Atlanta and All Stripes.

 Terminus Legion is a supporter group that was created in March 2011 by graphic designer Matt Stigall, who wanted a way to show that Atlanta fans would support soccer despite the perception of the city as a "lazy sports town".
 The group was named after the name given to Atlanta when it was first settled, and its logo featuring a cow catcher and railroad ties reflect the city's history as a locomotive hub.
-In the days since the expansion team was awarded, its membership doubled to over 500, and in the time leading up to 2017, Stigall said the group would support "all Atlanta soccer" including the Atlanta Silverbacks of the NASL and at the grassroots level, and make road trips to rival Orlando City matches.
+In the days since the expansion team was awarded, its membership doubled to over 500, and in the time leading up to 2017, Stigall said the group would support "all Atlanta soccer" including the Atlanta Silverbacks of the NASL and at the grassroots level, and make road trips to rival Orlando City SC matches.

 Footie Mob is a supporter group established in 2014, their name a take on Atlanta hip-hop group Goodie Mob.
 The group is known for pre-game tailgating and incorporating Atlanta's music culture into the supporter culture.

 By December 2015, the supporters of the new MLS team had already pledged to purchase more than 29,000 season tickets.
 As of December 2017, the team had more than 36,000 season ticket holders.

-All Stripes is an LGBT supporter group established in 2017.
+All Stripes is an LGBTQ+ supporter group established in 2017 that became official in 2022.

+La 12 de Atlanta is a supporters group, established in 2016, that celebrates latino culture and influence on soccer that also became official in 2022.

 In 2018, the Bleacher Report declared Atlanta the "Black Soccer Capital of America" due to the emerging presence of African-Americans supporting Atlanta United.

+Supporters as a whole are often referred to as the "17s," a reference to the inaugural year of the club.
+Supporter jerseys display the number 17 with either "Atlanta" or the supporter's name across the back.